Assessment and feedback code of practice

 Frequently asked questions

-Assessment deadlines should be published to students in the module handbook and in the assessment templates, which should be made available at the beginning of a module and published on the KLE.
+Assessment deadlines should be published to students in the module handbook and in the assessment briefs, which should be made available at the beginning of a module and published on the KLE.
 Information on when examination dates are published can be found here >

 All modules should provide time in the taught curriculum for introducing the assessment task, including discussing the assessment criteria and providing opportunity for questions.
 Where appropriate and for certain types of assessment, staff may be able to provide students with anonymised examples of previous work completed as part of a module to enable you to better understand what is expected.